pdfcpu/pdfcpu/form/form_multifill.md

 5. In addition to modifying `value(s)` you may change the `locked` status for fields.

-6. To trigger form filling run
+6. To trigger form filling run:
 ```
 pdfcpu form multifill in.pdf in.json outDir
 ```

-#### 7. or if you are only interested in a single output file run
+7. or if you are only interested in a single output file run:
 ```
 pdfcpu form multifill -m merge in.pdf in.json outDir
 ```